 The character creator was more expansive than I thought it would be.
 It gave the choice of multiple races, body types and various other features that I did not expect.
 Although it does not compete with the choices in a character creator like City of Heroes or Aion it still far exceeds most creators in other modern MMO's.
 I felt there were enough choices to create quite a lot of variation in the community and I am glad that it does not allow such ridiculous creations as Aion's character creator.
 For all classes I was able to customize a character that suited my tastes and this is a good thing.
 I was also surprised to see an option to create an overweight character.
 I can't really think of any other character creators that allow this choice and surprisingly I saw quite a lot of "Fat Jedi's" due to this, which was quite amusing.

-I could probably write forever about my experiences during this weekend beta test but I will sum it up by saying that the game was surprisingly good.
-I feel zero remorse for placing an order for the physical Collector's Edition as I am 100% sure that Bioware has created a successful MMO.
-Not only is the Star Wars universe something that already has a massive fan base but the game was executed extremely well.
+I could probably write forever about my experiences during this weekends beta test but I will sum it up by saying that the game was surprisingly good.
+Not only is the Star Wars universe something that already has a massive fan base but the story aspects of the game were executed extremely well.
 I have still not participated in PvP and I have no clue what the endgame is like but I can say with certainty that regardless of those elements the solo, story-driven play itself will allow for countless hours of fun.
 If PvP and endgame is done as well then that is just icing on the cake.
+If not, it should still be worth the price tag for the entertainment that it provides.

 Wednesday, November 09, 2011